DawoleQ/Discord_bot/README.md

 OWNER_ID = bot_owner_id_here

-Also, you should add your bot to a server with the "bot" and "applications.commands" scopes you should also enable all intents for your bot (All of this is done on the discord developer portal [But])
+Also, you should add your bot to a server with the "bot" and "applications.commands" scopes you should also enable all intents for your bot (All of this is done on the discord developer portal [But you probably already know that hehe])

 For now it does literally nothing XD you can use this as an template